kaiquenorofer/purchasing_strategy_optimization/README.md

 Our company was facing frequent stock breakages and high churn rates, impacting revenue and customer satisfaction.

 ### ✅ Task
-Review and optimize the current purchasing strategy using real-time data and predictive analysis.
+Review and optimize the current purchasing strategy to reduce stock breakage.

 ### ✅ Action
-- Built a custom ETL pipeline in Python using `pandas`
+- Built a custom ETL pipeline in Python using pandas
-- Cleaned and normalized sales data (IQR for outliers, normalization for trends)
+- Cleaned and normalized sales data using numpy (IQR for outliers, normalization for trends)
-- Developed forecast models using **EWMA**
+- Developed forecast models using **Holt-Winters**
 - Managed structured data with **SQLite**
 - Created actionable dashboards with **Power BI**

 ### ✅ Result
-- Identified high-demand, low-stock items in real time
-- Adjusted procurement routes for efficiency
+- Improved purchasing strategy, focusing on high-demand items
 - Launched targeted promotions for low-demand, high-stock products

 ---